qzan9/jni-ubmk/README.md

 compiler has access to profiling data, which can be used to improve optimization decisions.

+compilation is based on two counters in the JVM: the number of times the method as been called, and the number of times any loops in the method have branched back. when the JVM executes a Java method, it checks the sum of those two counters and decides whether or not the method is eligible for compilation.

+compilation threshold is set up by the value of the `-XX:CompileThreshold=N` flag. the default value of `N` for the client compiler is 1,500; for the server compiler it is `10,000`. changing the `CompileThreshold` flag has been a popular recommendation in performance circles for quite some time.

+periodically ( specifically, when the JVM reaches a safepoint), the value of each counter is reduced. practically speaking, this means that the counters are a relative measure of the *recent* hotness of the method or loop. one side effect of this is that somewhat-frequently executed code may never be compiled (lukewarm [as opposed to hot]). this is one case where reducing the compilation threshold can be beneficial, and it is another reason why tiered compilation is usually slightly faster than the server compiler alone.

 ## Continuous recompilation ##

 HotSpot compilation is not an all-or-nothing proposition. after interpreting a